xlzy19/bigbrain/README.md

 [Please see course website for full spec](https://cgi.cse.unsw.edu.au/~cs6080/NOW/assessments/assignments/ass4)

-## Compulsory setup
+This assignment is due Friday the 25th of April, 8pm.

-Please run `./util/setup.sh` in your terminal before you begin.
-This will set up some checks in relation to the "Git Commit Requirements".
-If you ran this script before the MR rolled out specified in changelog, please run it again.
+**Please run `./util/setup.sh` in your terminal before you begin.
+This will set up some checks in relation to the "Git Commit Requirements".**

 It's important to note that you should **NOT** use any pre-built web app templates or any AI web app creators for this assignment.